-JAMA outdoor perfect pins can be claimed if all 6 arrows shot in one end for either of the 2 further distances are in the gold area, or if all 3 arrows shot in one end for either of the 2 closest distances are in the 10.
-There are 10 different distance perfect pins that can be claimed.
+JAMA outdoor perfect pins can be claimed if all 6 arrows shot in one end for either of the 2 further distances are in the gold area.
+This also applies for either of the 2 closest distances if shooting 6 arrow ends, or, if all 3 arrows shot in one 3 arrow end are in the 10.

-All Badges cost $10, claim forms on the website and must be accompanied by the original score sheet.
-(For more information on relevant distances for age groupings please click onto the age division link on this page).
+All Badges cost $10, claim forms are on the website and must be accompanied by the original score sheet with claims signed by an official.

 NZ Junior teams